abhijeet1681/online_voting_system/README.md

 ### Run Locally

-To run this project you must have installed virtual server i.e XAMPP "https://www.apachefriends.org/download_success.html" on your pc (for Windows).
+To run this project you must have installed virtual server i.e [XAMPP](https://www.apachefriends.org/download_success.html) on your pc (for Windows).
 Voting system in PHP is free to download with source code, Use for educational purposes only!

 1st Step: Extract file